Teeth grinding in children

 Interestingly, your child may be grinding their teeth unconsciously as the body is using it as a protective mechanism.
 It has been found that children with reflux have a higher risk of sleep bruxism.

-Researchers are hypothesising that the teeth grinding is a way to stimulate an increase in saliva which then protects the throat from the harmful effects of the reflux.
+Researchers are hypothesising that the teeth grinding is a way to stimulate an increase in saliva which then protects the throat from the harmful effects of reflux.

 So, if your child has reflux then getting to the bottom of that may resolve the teeth grinding!
-Our bodies are fascinating, aren’t they!
+Our bodies are fascinating, aren’t they?

 As you can see, teeth grinding can very well be stemming from a number of different factors.
-Supporting the child sitting in front of us can have tremendous benefits by addressing their own set of imbalances that may very well be translating as the symptom of teeth grinding.

 Ready to put a plan into action?
 Book with one of our practitioners today.